 Within the GSC, you can learn about and monitor:

 2. Set Up Google Analytics

-While the Google Search Console gives you insight into your site’s overall performance, Google Analytics can give you an even more detailed view into how visitors and customers are interacting with your site.
+While the Google Search Console gives you insight into your site’s overall performance, Google Analytics can provide you an even more detailed view of how visitors and customers are interacting with your site.